 The FDIC protects you and your money in the case that the bank you do business with fails and has to close its doors.
 This protection was added after the Great Depression when many banks failed and a number of Americans lost their savings, and couldn’t do anything about it.

 Bank failures aren’t very common these days, but they can still happen, which is why you always want to make sure an institution is FDIC insured before putting any money into an account.
 The FDIC insures up to $250,000 per depositor, per FDIC-insured bank, per ownership category.

 If you do your banking at a credit union, then your money is insured by the National Credit Union Administration (NCUA).
 Like the FDIC, the NCUA insures up to $250,000 per depositor, per account type, per institution.

 Like we mentioned previously, there’s nothing wrong with having multiple accounts.
 In fact, it might help with your overall spending and saving.

 When it comes to saving right now, rates are quite low.
-However, that doesn’t mean you should settle — there are still higher rates available closer to 1 percent APY, which is considered high these days.
+However, that doesn’t mean you should settle — there are still higher savings account rates available closer to 1 percent APY, which is considered high these days.